IT-1 Information Technology Security

 It is the IT Security Policy of Green River that:

-1. Green River shall operate in a manner consistent with the goals of the DIS IT Security Policies to maintain a shared, trusted environment for the protection of sensitive data and business transactions.
+1. Green River shall operate in a manner consistent with the goals of the OCIO IT Security Policies to maintain a shared, trusted environment for the protection of sensitive data and business transactions.
+Green River shall not seek exemptions from reasonable, well-established, or commonly implemented security policies and procedures.
 Green River shall provide secure business applications, infrastructures, and procedures for addressing the business needs of the college.

-2. Furthermore, Green River will provide services with the following principles in mind to promote the shared security of the system:
+2. Furthermore, Green River shall provide services with the following principles in mind to promote the shared security of the system:

-1. Green River shall assure that appropriate security standards are considered and met when developing or purchasing application systems or data access tools;
+1. Green River shall assure that appropriate security and accessibility standards are considered and met when developing or purchasing application systems or data access tools.

-3. Green River shall develop and follow security standards for securing workstations, servers, telecommunications, and data access within its network; and
+3. Green River shall develop and follow security standards for securing workstations, servers, telecommunications, and data access; and

 4. Green River shall follow security standards established for creating secure sessions for application access.

-3. Each application developed or purchased by Green River after August 2003, must include an architectural document offering an overview of its high-level structure and design, as well as Green River College Administrative Policies Manual details of the security considerations in design, implementation, and use of the application.
-This will be reviewed by the Green River Security Administrator and a selected group of developers as early in the process as possible, but no later than implementation.
-Due to the high-risk nature of these applications, this requirement will apply to all (new and existing) internet-based applications supported by Green River.
-This document will be incorporated into the portfolio of Green River Security Policy documentation and used for security validation and audit purposes.
+3. Each application developed or purchased by Green River must be reviewed to verify that it passes current security standards, ideally by providing a current HECVAT.
+Security compliance will be reviewed by the Green River IT Security Officer or another member of the IT Security Team or designee as early in the acquisition process as possible, but no later than prior to implementation.
+Due to the high-risk nature of these applications, this requirement will apply to all (new and existing) applications supported by Green River.

 5. Green River will review its IT security processes, procedures, and practices annually and make appropriate updates after any significant change to its business, computing, or telecommunications environment.

-8. The State Auditor may audit Green River IT security processes, procedures, and practices, pursuant to RCW 43.88.160 for compliance with this and DIS IT policy.
+7. The State Auditor may audit Green River IT security processes, procedures, and practices, for compliance with this and OCIO IT policy.

 Green River IT security standards and practices contain information that may be confidential or private regarding Green River business, communications, and computing operations or employees.
-Persons responsible for distribution of these documents should consider the sensitive nature of the information as well as the related statutory exceptions from public disclosure See RCW 42.17.310 and 42.17.330.
+Persons responsible for the distribution of these documents should consider the sensitive nature of the information as well as the related statutory exceptions from public disclosure.

 Specific Authority